TheDreamLabUK/logseqSpringThing/docs/api/websocket.md

 **Client -> Server:**
 - `{"type": "ping"}`
 - `{"type": "requestInitialData"}`: This message implicitly starts the binary update stream if the server is ready.
-- `{"type": "subscribe_position_updates", "binary": true, "interval": <number>}`: While not a distinct message type in the server's `Message` enum (`src/utils/socket_flow_messages.rs`), the `requestInitialData` handler in `socket_flow_handler.rs` effectively processes the intent of starting binary updates.
-The client (`client/src/services/WebSocketService.ts`) sends this to configure the binary stream.
+- `{"type": "subscribe_position_updates", "binary": true, "interval": <number>}`: While not a distinct message type in the server's `Message` enum (`src/utils/socket_flow_messages.rs`), the `requestInitialData` handler in `socket_flow_handler.rs` implicitly starts the binary update stream.
+The client can send a `subscribe_position_updates` message to configure the stream, but the server's primary trigger is `requestInitialData`.
 - `{"type": "enableRandomization", "enabled": <boolean>}`: This message is acknowledged by the server, but server-side randomization has been removed.
 The client is responsible for any randomization effects.

 ## Optimization Features

 - Zlib compression for binary messages larger than `compression_threshold` (default 512 bytes, configurable).
-- Fixed-size binary format (26 bytes per node update) for efficient parsing.
+- Fixed-size binary format (28 bytes per node update) for efficient parsing.
 - Minimal overhead for binary messages (no explicit headers per node update within a batch).
 - Consistent use of `THREE.Vector3` for positions and velocities on the client-side.